RemusDB/DemoClients/SNS/03-dax.md

 <p>Also, you can play around with the sorting to slice and dice your data.
 Even more, you can change the visualisation type so that you can choose the best storyline for you.
 Awesome, right?</p>

-#### Exercise: Choosing effective visuals for average delivery time evolution
+#### Exercise: Choosing effective visuals for campaign performance
 id: multichoice-test-knowledge
 url: multichoice-test-knowledge
 type: quiz

 ##### Content

-<p>In the past period you see a decrease in rating for several restaurants and you decide to look at their average delivery time evolution:<p>
+<p>You are a marketing specialist and want to do an analysis on the performance of your marketing channels.
+You decide to use click-through-rate (CTR) for this analysis because this metric is a strong performance indicator that helps you understand your customers:<p>

 <p align="middle"><img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vStyV0dE74Z_9-X0lLky7e5MQlOfUGwwDA2RdL7iADARlWoZHuGHN4JFsxb0G6rqGF3zqofl2bQZbdR/pubchart?oid=1267966403&format=image"
 alt="recursion" align="middle" style="max-width: 100%"></p>